evidenceontology/evidenceontology/README.md

 **PLEASE CITE ECO**

-ECO is free for all, but we certainly apreciate attribution _and_ collaboration!
+ECO is free for all, but we certainly appreciate attribution _and_ collaboration!
 If you use ECO in your work, please **cite** the following paper:

 [Chibucos MC, Mungall CJ, Balakrishnan R, Christie KR, Huntley RP, White O, Blake JA, Lewis SE, and Giglio M. (2014) **Standardized description of scientific evidence using the Evidence Ontology (ECO)**. _Database_.
 Vol. **2014**: article ID bau066.](http://database.oxfordjournals.org/content/2014/bau075.long)